Engineering Teaching and Learning Team

 Emma Corbett

-Emma Corbett is the Curriculum and Assessment Lead for the Faculty of Engineering and Applied Science (FEAS).
-She is responsible for overseeing the assessment and continuous improvement processes for FEAS.
+Emma Corbett is the Curriculum and Assessment Lead for Smith Engineering at Queen's .
+She is responsible for overseeing the assessment and continuous improvement processes for the Faculty.
 This includes meeting requirements set out by the Canadian Engineering Accreditation Board (CEAB) and the Queen’s University Cyclical Program Review.
-She also supports curriculum development activities and works to aggregate, analyze, and report on a wide range of data in FEAS.
+She also supports curriculum development activities and works to aggregate, analyze, and report on a wide range of data in the Faculty.

-The Educational Support Specialist provides frontline support for the Faculty of Engineering and Applied Science faculty and staff.
+The Educational Support Specialist provides frontline support for Smith Engineering at Queen's faculty and staff.
 This role also provides support with cyclical tasks, like preparing courses for the upcoming semester.
 They provide 1-1 support for onQ and other educational technology, and are the person you will likely hear from when emailing the ETLT!
 Reach out to the Educational Support Specialist to learn more about:

 • Organizing and using onQ more effectively